Seventh Crusade: Louis IX of France

 Louis IX was born on 25 April 1214, the son of Louis VIII of France and Blanche of Castile.
 Louis was 12 years old when his father died in November 1226, just three years after he had ascended to the throne.
 He was crowned king within the month and his mother ruled France as regent during his minority, training him to be a great leader and a good Christian.
 Blanche dealt with the opposition of rebellious vassals and secured a Capetian success in the 20-year Albigensian Crusade in 1229.

 The first major crisis faced by Louis was the Saintonge War of 1242–1243, pitting Capetian forces supportive of Louis' brother Alphonse of Poitiers against Henry III of England and his continental allies.
 John II of Soissons supported Louis and would later join his Crusade.
 Henry hoped to regain Angevin land lost during the reign of his father.
-The French decisively defeated the English at the Battle of Taillebourg in July 1242, marking the last major conflict between the two until the Anglo-French War.
+The French decisively defeated the English at the Battle of Taillebourg in July 1242, marking the last major conflict between the two until the Gascon War.

 In the Holy Land, the Sixth Crusade and the Barons' Crusade had returned the kingdom to its largest size since its loss at Hattin in 1187.
-That changed after the Siege of Jerusalem of 1244 left the Holy City in such a state of ruin that it became unusable for both Christians and Muslims.
-The sack of the Jerusalem and the massacre which accompanied it would encourage Louis IX to organize the first of his Crusades.
-Nevertheless, the fall of Jerusalem was no longer a crucial event to many European Christians, who had seen the city pass between Christian and Muslim control numerous times in the past two centuries.
-This time, despite later calls from the pope, there was no popular enthusiasm for a new crusade.
-There were too many conflicts within Europe that kept its leaders from embarking on a foreign endeavor.
+That changed with the Siege of Jerusalem in 1244, leading to its sack which rendered the Holy City a pile of ruins unusable for both Christians and Muslims.
+The sack of the Jerusalem and ensuing massacre encouraged Louis IX to organize the first of his Crusades.
+Nevertheless, the recent fall of Jerusalem clarified to many European Christians, who had seen the city change hands between Christians and Muslims numerous times in the past two centuries, that it was a lost cause.
+This change of heart can be gleaned from the popular enthusiasm that had largely petered out despite the papal calls for a new crusade.
+Besides, almost all Western European states were embroiled in local conflicts or larger wars between them keeping their leaders from embarking on a foreign yet extremely risky and iffy endeavour.